donejs/developer-relations/website-audit-checklist.md

 [Lighthouse](https://developers.google.com/web/tools/lighthouse/) is specifically made for validating parts of the [Progressive Web App Checklist](https://developers.google.com/web/progressive-web-apps/checklist), which includes various performance metrics.

+[PageSpeed Insights](https://developers.google.com/speed/pagespeed/insights/) is a tool from Google that gives suggestions for making pages faster.

 The [Performance Budget Calculator](http://www.performancebudget.io/) is a handy tool for calculating a performance budget for websites.

 [WebPagetest](https://www.webpagetest.org/easy) is a great tool for testing website performance on real-world devices.